vizdata-s23/hw-04/README.md

     constructed in Exercise 2?
 Does it change any of your conclusions about the data?
 Explain your reasoning.

-5.  **COVID survey - another view.** Create a different visualization of the Likert data for the six survey questions in from the plot in Exercise 2.
+5.  **COVID survey - another view.** Create two bar charts of the Likert data for the six survey questions in from the plot in Exercise 2.
     This should be a single plot visualizing the percentages of each possible answer, with different questions on the y-axis.
-Use an appropriate color scale and alignment.
+Use an appropriate color scale.

+    a.
+Create a diverging bar chart.
+    b.
+Create a 100% bar chart.
+    c.
+Comment on how the two charts from parts (a) and (b) compare with regards to comparability.